lukasbeckercode/home_automation/README.md

 of MQTT is used to establish communication between the Raspberry Pi and the ESP8266.
 Combining those technologies creates the opportunity to create powerful systems with very low cost.

-### Adafruit IO and MQTT
+### Adafruit IO and MQTT: Replaced with Mosquitto!
-In this project, adafruit io is used as the message broker for MQTT.
+~~In this project, adafruit io is used as the message broker for MQTT.
 During the development, I tried writing my own MQ Broker, but I quickly found myself in integration hell, where all the individual parts where working, but combining them was impossible.
 The easiest fix was to create a free adafruit io account and use this.
-MQTT was used instead of "regular MQ" as it is the gold standard for working with IOT devices
+MQTT was used instead of "regular MQ" as it is the gold standard for working with IOT devices~~

+A Mosquitto MQTT Broker runs on the Raspberry Pi.
+The Go webserver subscribes to topics named after the remote parts in the schema of "topic/partName".
+It also publishes data to toggle a remote LED on and off.
+The ESP8266 subscribes to the topic used for toggling the LED and publishes sensor data to the broker, which is then routed through the Go Server to a WebSocket.

+### Websocket
+A WebSocket is introduced to constantly display sensor values coming from the remote part.
+A very simple index.html file was added, which displays the websocket data using a small javascript script.
+The sensor data is displayed in real time and refreshes _without_ the need to reload the page.

 ### Hardware: Raspberry Pi and ESP8266
 A raspberry pi is a small and cheap single board computer.
 It can be used for a variety of projects.